wez/govee-lan-hass/README.md

 * Install [HACS - the Home Assistant Community Store](https://hacs.xyz/docs/setup/download/)
 * Add this repo to HACS by:
   1. Open the HACS integrations page
-  2. In the top right corner click the three vertical dots and select "Custom repositories"
+  2. In the bottom right corner click the "Explore &amp; Download Repositories" button
-  3. Paste in the URL to this repo in the "Repository" box
-  4. Set category to "Integration"
-  5. Click Add
+  3. Type in "Govee LAN Control" and select it and add it

 * Once added, restart Home Assistant
 * Then go to Settings -> Devices &amp; Services and click "Add Integration"